Faisalse/Intent_Aware_Recomm_Systems/README.md

   <li>Run the command to mount the current directory <i>Intent_Aware_Recomm_Systems</i> to the docker container named as <i>intent_aware_recomm_systems_container</i>: <code>docker run --name intent_aware_recomm_systems_container  -it -v "$(pwd):/Intent_Aware_Recomm_Systems" -it shefai/intent_aware_recomm_systems</code>.
 If you have the support of CUDA-capable GPUs then run the following command to attach GPUs with the container: <code>docker run --name intent_aware_recomm_systems_container  -it --gpus all -v "$(pwd):/SessionRecGraphFusion" -it shefai/intent_aware_recomm_systems</code></li>
 <li>If you are already inside the runing container then run the command to navigate to the mounted directory <i>Intent_Aware_Recomm_Systems</i>: <code>cd /Intent_Aware_Recomm_Systems</code> otherwise starts the "intent_aware_recomm_systems_container"</li>
-<li>Finally, follow the given instructions to run experiments for each model </li>
+<li>Finally, follow the given instructions to run the experiments for each model </li>
 </ul>